hxr413/Harvard-CS50-2023/Week6/README.md

 **Seven Day Average**
 - I skipped this one as well as I think I'm still not familiar with dictionaries enough to complete this.
 I found a [walkthrough video](https://www.youtube.com/watch?v=o4Id02mdMAw) on this problem, and watching half of it, I found that I can understand why she type this and that code, i.e. how each line of code makes some effect towards the final goal, but I don't understand why the syntax works.
 Again the knowledge gap is too big.
 - One thing this video inspired me about is that I should learn to use the VS Code debugger, as it seems extremely helpful.
 That will be another todo after completing CS50x first.

+#### Update: I've watched the Flat-File Database part of Week 7 SQL lecture, and that's actually all about Python.
+It would be helpful if this part was in the Week 6 Python lecture...